JonLatane/jonline/README.md

 # Jonline

-*Note: though you can [build](#building-and-running-locally) and [deploy](#deploying) the skeleton service documented here, Jonline is nowhere near fully implemented as documented here.*
+*Note: though you can [build](https://github.com/JonLatane/jonline/tree/main/backend#building-and-running-locally) and [deploy](https://github.com/JonLatane/jonline/tree/main/backend#deploying) the skeleton service documented here, Jonline is nowhere near fully implemented as documented here.*

-Federated GPLv3 gRPC social network implemented with Rust/Tonic.

-The goal of Jonline is to provide an open-source server+client for maintaining a small, localized social network.
-A central goal is to make Jonline dogshit easy (🐕💩EZ) for anyone else to deploy to their own server (and to fork and modify).
+Jonline is an open-source server+client for maintaining a small, localized social network.
+A core goal is to make Jonline dogshit easy (🐕💩EZ) for anyone else to deploy to any Kubernetes provider of their choosing (and to fork and modify).
 Assuming you can get a few boring, standard, inexpensive prerequisites set, you should be able to clone this repo and have Jonline up and running in a matter of minutes.

-For the prerequisites, you only need setup on your end:

-* A Kubernetes (k8s) cluster
-* An empty PostgreSQL database

-Optionally, Jonline will also integrate with:
-* A `memcached` instance (you can use one on k8s)

-And to use a fork, you might also want:
-* A Docker registry you can push images to (your DockerHub account is fine)
+In terms of prerequisites, all you need is a Kubernetes (k8s) cluster with the names `jonline` and `jonline-postgres` available!
+Assuming `kubectl` works, you can just `make create_db_deployment && make create_deployment` and you should have the backend up and running!
+Optionally, Jonline will also integrate with a non-k8s PostgreSQL DB (so you can skip the `make create_db_deployment`).

 Why this goal for this project?
 See [Scaling Social Software via Federation](#scaling-social-software-via-federation).